Can you make a living from CFD trading?

 2. Do you have enough money in your CFD account to generate a livable income?

-Firstly – CFD trading is hard.
-It’s possible to make money trading CFDs with experience and a thorough understanding of how the financial markets work.
-But, it’s well known that around 75% of retail traders (private investors) lose money when trading CFDs.
-This is a bit of skewed statistic, because it is taken from all CFD traders over a quarter and does not factor in small traders losing a little bit and big experienced traders making a lot.
-But it is a good reflection of how when most people start trading CFDs they find it unprofitable.
+This is a bit of a skewed statistic, because it is taken from all UK reguated retail CFD trader accounts over a quarter and does not factor in small traders losing a little bit and big experienced traders making a lot.
+But, it is a good reflection of how when most people start trading CFDs they find it unprofitable.

 I’ve been a CFD broker myself and have seen clients that make money on a regular basis, and it’s all down to being professional and disciplined with risk management.